paradoxicalsphere/WorkplaceDAO/README.md

 DAOs offer a model specifically for ratifying decisions.
 In the current proposal, existing resources, processes and workflows available within organizations and workplaces for analysis, evaluation, planning, elicitation, collaboration, design, management and communication inform the collective decisions that a DAO may make.
 Determining the solution scope identifies the business decisions entrusted to a DAO.

 <!-- TO-DO: Discuss with Gema Diaz the potential responsibilities as well as the limits of responsibilities for such a DAO established within an organization or workplace, considering employment law. -->

+The integrity of voting in a DAO depends on:

+- A fair and representative distribution of voting power
+- Accurate identification of DAO members
+- DAO members not colluding

 Successful DAOs build cooperation.<sup><a href="#Veritasium">2</a></sup> Working to build—or rebuild—trust requires good, positive and ongoing communication reinforcing truthfulness, integrity and reliability, and comes with no guarantee of success.<sup><a href="#SterzikTrust">3</a></sup>